 LOS ANGELES – So much for the highly-hyped Derrick Rose-Chris Paul showdown on Monday night.

-Hard for it to take place when only one of them showed up.
+Hard to have when only one of them showed up.

 The other?
 Rose, and his latest injury of the day – a strained left hamstring – missed his second consecutive game, and the sixth of the 11 games the Bulls have played this season.

 “For sure, especially when you have knee problems or knee injuries,’’ Rose said, when asked about making sure everything is healed up 100 percent before he goes back onto the court.
-“Hamstrings are huge in the process of coming back.’’
+“Hamstrings are huge in the process of coming back.
+They control everything in terms of accelerating.
+You need them a lot, especially the way that I play.’’

 And while it would seem to be yet another setback in getting Rose back to a dominant player, the 2011 league MVP considered it just a small bump in a long season.